-As the design lifecycle proceeds, the design architect ensures that the integrity of the activities and their respective deliverables are aligned with the underlying objectives, architecture, and experience constraints.
-Design architects will likely do this with the aid of project managers as environments scale in numbers and complexity.
+As the design lifecycle proceeds, the design architect ensures that the integrity of each activities and their respective deliverable are aligned with the underlying objectives, architecture, and experience constraints.
+Design architects will likely do this with the aid of project managers as environments scale in number and complexity.

 While the design architect is not necessarily responsible for day-to-day design activities, they know where the team needs to land and is thus ultimately accountable for guiding the design team to an optimal solution.
-That means the design architect may work with many functional leaders and contributors like:
+That means the design architect may work with many functional leaders and contributors including, but not limited to:

 - content strategists,